10 Day Alaska Highlights of Southcentral & Interior

 Jaw-droppingly beautiful, Kenai Fjords National Park plays host to some of the state's most spectacular fjords and glaciers.
 And several great tour operators offer half- or full-day cruises that take you out to witness their majesty and experience the thrill of a calving glacier.
 You'll also be on the lookout for wildlife like whales and sea otters.
 Interested in fishing?
 Book a charter and head out angling for halibut, salmon, lingcod, and rockfish.

-It will take about 3.5 hours to drive from Seward to Homer; look for volcanoes along the way, and when you reach the west coast of the Kenai Peninsula, take time to soak in the beauty.
+It will take about 3.5 hours to drive from Seward to Homer; take in views of volcanoes across the inlet as you go.
 Homer is Alaska's capital of halibut fishing, but this charming town offers many delights beyond fishing, including art galleries and wildlife.
 Go for a walk along the Homer Spit, the narrow finger of land that stretches into the bay, and keep an eye out for otters and eagles.

 You'll have all day today to explore this town and try some of its many activities.
 Fishing here is both a business and a passion, thanks partly to the monster-size halibut in the nearby waters.
 Take a half- or full-day fishing charter to angle for them, or cast your line for salmon instead.
 You can also hop a scenic flight to Katmai or Lake Clark national parks, where you can experience the magic of seeing bears in their natural habitat.
 Love to hike?
 Katchemak Bay State Park has some of the state's best hiking, just a 20-minute water taxi ride away.
 Or take a 45-minute fast ferry to the remote and fascinating town of Seldovia.

 Today, you'll drive back to Anchorage, which will take almost 4.5 hours.
-If you have time, drop by the 200-acre Alaska Wildlife Conservation Center, where you'll get an up-close view of some of the state's unique creatures.
-Another option is to visit Portage Glacier, where you'll often see big blue icebergs along the shore of the lake by the parking area.
-Take the one-hour boat cruise to get close to the glacier, or spend time at the Begich Boggs Visitor Center to learn more about this special area.
+If you have time, drop by the 200-acre Alaska Wildlife Conservation Center, where you'll get an up-close view of some of the state's unique animals like bears, wood bison, wolves, porcupines, and more.
+Another option is a detour to visit Portage Glacier.
+Take the one-hour boat cruise to get close to the glacier, or spend time at the Begich Boggs Visitor Center.

 From Anchorage, travel to charming Talkeetna by car (2 hours), train (3 hours), or bus (2.5 hours).
 Then explore the one-block main street, ducking in and out of the quaint shops and restaurants, like the legendary Talkeetna Roadhouse, which has been around since the early 20th century.
 And take a tour.
 You're close to Denali, so go flightseeing and check out the mountain up close; you could also take a guided walk, a rafting trip, try ziplining, or go for a thrilling jetboat ride.